In this Section

 Loans disbursed from July 1, 2006 to June 30, 2013 held a fixed rate deteremined by Congress.
 For prior interest rate information, visit studentaid.ed.gov.

 Loan fees are deducted from each loan disbursement.
-The fee is currently 4.288% on PLUS Loans.
-The fee will increase to 4.292% for loans disbursed after October 1, 2014.
+The fee is currently 4.292% on PLUS Loans.
+The fee will be 4.272% for loans disbursed after October 1, 2015.
 This is due to federal budget cuts known as the sequester.

 After the Direct Loan is disbursed to the student, the loan is assigned to one of the Federal Direct Loan Servicers.
 The Loan Servicer will send periodic statements to the borrower regarding their loan status.
 Repayment begins 60 days after the funds are fully disbursed, and the standard repayment term is 10 years.
 Students have the option to defer payments while attending school at least half time and for the six month grace period after you stop attending or drop below half-time enrollment.
 Please be aware the interest continues to accrue while deferred and is capitalized when the loan enters repayment.
 For questions on deferment, forbearance, or loan payments, contact your Loan Servicer.
 If you need help contacting your Loan Servicer, visit the National Student Loan Data System (NSLDS) website.